disi-unibo-nlp/nlg-metricverse/README.md

 ```

 #### Explore on Hugging Face Spaces
-The **Spaces** edition of NLG Metricverse launched on May X, 2022.
+The **Spaces** edition of NLG Metricverse will be launched soon.
 Check it out here:
 [![](./figures/spaces.png)](https://huggingface.co/spaces/disi-unibo-nlp/nlg-metricverse)

 ## 🚀 Quickstart